jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_border_formatting.rs` - An example of formatting the border in a chart element.

+* `doc_chart_combine1.rs` - An example of creating a combined Column and Line chart.
+In this example they share the same primary Y axis.

+* `doc_chart_combine2.rs` - An example of creating a combined Column and Line chart.
+In this example the Column values are on the primary Y axis and the Line chart values are on the secondary Y2 axis.

 * `doc_chart_data_labels.rs` - An example of adding data labels to a chart series.